Pyrrolysine: Non-methyltransferase function

 The tRNA^{His} guanylyltransferase gene Thg1 from the archaeon Methanosarcina acetivorans has a pyrrolysine residue.
 The gene works as usual if the pyrrolysine is substituted for other amino acids.
 In this case, the presence of Pyl results from simple neutral evolution.
 The insertion of Pyl into a protein requires no special signal in the mRNA, only a UAG codon, so it stands to reason that the barrier for changing a residue into Pyl in a protein sequence is the same as any other amino-acid substitution.

 The bacterium Acetohalobium arabaticum has a serine dehydratase with two Pyl residues in addition to the regular methyltransferases.
 It also only expresses the Pyl machinery when trimethylamine is present.
-Altogether, this causes the bacterium to only produce a functional version of the serine dehydratase, the methyltransferases, and potentially the rest of its many proteins coded by a gene (about 20% of all its ORFs) with an in-frame TAG when trimethylamine is present.
+This conditional expression causes the bacterium to only produce a functional version of the serine dehydratase, the methyltransferases, and potentially the rest of its many proteins coded by a gene (about 20% of all its ORFs) with an in-frame TAG when trimethylamine is present.
 Although the incorporation of Pyl in those non-methyltransferase genes probably have no particular catalytic function, it has been adapted into a new way to regulate the production of protein products.

 The prevalence of ORFs with a in-frame TAG is much smaller in archaeons, as expected for their "always-on" (constituent) expression of the Pyl machinery, at about 5%.
 Still, with a great number of genomes carrying the Pyl machinery in archaea, 5% is no small number.
-A 2024 preprint examined 425 archaeal genomes with a Pyl machinery and found 360 cases where a TAG occurs in the middle of a predicted protein with known non-TAG homologs.
+A study of 425 archaeal genomes with a Pyl machinery found 360 cases where a TAG occurs in the middle of a predicted protein with known non-TAG homologs.
 Some of these may have arisen through neutral mutations like previously described for Thg1 and indeed the rates are mostly consistent with random mutation.
 However, a few occurrences of Pyl are conserved and may reflect a new, beneficial function.
 In any case, the high prevalence of Pyl in some genomes, especially non-methanogenic ones, show that Pyl has become another regular piece of the genetic code in those lineages.